20 Sep 2024

 The digital aspect

-The share, repair and reuse network relies on a digital platform and a database to function, especially the online catalogue for the library of things.
-Pembrokeshire College set up the catalogue for the council, also receiving help from Benthyg Cymru and Repair Café Wales to manage the digital side of things.
+The share, repair and reuse network relies on a digital platform and a database to function, especially the online catalogue for the Library of Things.
+Pembrokeshire College set up the catalogue for the council, also receiving help from Benthyg Cymru and Repair Cafe Wales to manage the digital side of things.

 Location

 To benefit as many people as possible, the council has ensured that all elements of the network are in accessible locations.
-The library of things is located next to the bus station in Haverfordwest, for instance.
+The Library of Things is located next to the bus station in Haverfordwest, for instance.
 The repair cafes take place across the county so that the whole Pembrokeshire community can benefit.

 Long-term sustainability

-To avoid the whims of short funding cycles, other councils should think about tying community sharing projects to a bigger programme of council work to make them long-term instead of short-term.
+To avoid the whims of short funding cycles, other councils should think about tying community sharing projects to a bigger programme of council work to make them long term instead of short term.

 Useful information

-To find out more, contact Karen Davies.
-Or visit pembrokeshirecircle.org.
+To find out more, contact Karen Davies or visit pembrokeshirecircle.org.

 Related projects